Instantly adds a plush layer of comfort and protection

 As providers of comfort and shields against mishaps and spills, it’s important that your mattress pad is easy to remove and wash.
 Mattress pads are either secured with elastic corner straps or a skirt of fabric, also lined with elastic.
 (Ones with elastic side panels give the most secure fit and won’t shift or move around during the night.)

 Regularly washing a mattress pad will keep your bed clean, sanitized, and odorless.
 Make sure the mattress pad you select is machine washable, and of course follow the care instructions included with it.
+(Check out our guide to cleaning your bed for more cleaning tips.)

 What can a mattress topper do for your bed?
 Check out our mattress topper buyer’s guide to find out.